Yi Tai Study Hall

 Entrance door

-Yi Tai Study Hall (also known as Yi Tai Shu Yuen) is situated in Shui Tau Village, Kam Tin, Yuen Long.
+Yi Tai Study Hall is situated in Shui Tau Village, Kam Tin, Yuen Long.
 It was erected by a group of 16 local scholar-gentry from Tang Yi Tai Wui during the Daoguang reign (1821-1850) of the Qing dynasty to accommodate the statues of Man Cheong (God of Literature) and Kwan Tai (God of Martial Arts), which were originally worshipped in the nearby Man Cheong Pagoda.
 Hence, the study hall was named after them.
 The hall became an important academy, with prominent scholars from around the region giving lecturers there.

 With the introduction of modern education in the early 20th century, Yi Tai Study Hall was subsequently used as a primary school for about 30 students.
 The school was discontinued after the Second World War.